mongodb/docs/source/core/replication.rst

 must have a :term:`priority` set to ``0`` to prevent them from becoming primary in their replica sets.

-To configure a node to delay one hour behind the current time in the oplog, use the following sequence of operations in the :option:`mongo`
+To configure a node with a one hour delay, use the following sequence of operations in the :option:`mongo` shell:
-shell:

 .. code-block:: javascript